RodrigoMvs123/Junior-Developer-Agent-AI-Analizer/README.md

 # Junior Developer Agent AI Analizer

 An autonomous AI developer agent dashboard that mimics GitHub's interface to track, analyze, and fix bugs.
-It uses the Google Gemini API to analyze issue descriptions and propose solutions.
+It uses OpenRouter API with Amazon Nova 2 Lite to analyze issue and descriptions and propose solutions.

 **Project Live at**
 - https://junior-developer-agent-ai-analizer.vercel.app/